Skip to main navigation Skip to main content

 • does not commit an offence while on bail;

-• does not interfere with witnesses or otherwise obstruct the course of justice (does not contact witnesses or try to stop the criminal court case happening);
+• does not interfere with witnesses or otherwise obstruct the course of justice (does not contact witnesses or try to stop the criminal court case from happening);

 • makes themselves available for the making of inquiries or a report to help the court with sentencing;